GabrielAlmeidaFlores/AWS-Certified-Associate/Simple Storage Service (S3)/README.md

   - **WRITE_ACP**: Grants permission to modify the Access Control List of the bucket or object.

   - **FULL_CONTROL**: Grants all the above permissions.

+## S3 Static Hosting

+Amazon S3 Static Hosting allows you to use an S3 bucket to host static websites accessible over HTTP.
+This feature is ideal for hosting HTML, CSS, JavaScript files, and other static assets.

+- When enabled, the bucket serves content directly via an HTTP-based website endpoint.
+This makes S3 a cost-effective solution for hosting static sites.

+- The file displayed when a user accesses the root or any folder of the website (e.g., index.html).
+The file displayed when a requested page or resource is not found (e.g., 404.html).

+- S3 creates a unique website endpoint for the bucket, which is used to access the hosted site.

+- The bucket serves HTML files and other static assets directly from the specified website endpoint, making S3 an easy option for hosting small-scale websites or assets.